obaker8/blog/_posts/2017-09-29-6-Questions-to-Ask-Before-Choosing-Pet-Insurance.md

 ---
 Just seeing the word ‘insurance’ makes us cringe.
 Dealing with insurance companies can be a hassle and getting your claims paid out can be such a nuisance.
 No one looks forward to calling their insurance company.
-And if it’s not required by law, why do we need pet insurance?
+And if it’s not required by law, why do you need pet insurance?

-Because in the blink of an eye your furry best friend could be facing a life or death situation.
+Unfortunately in the blink of an eye your furry best friend could be facing a life or death situation.
 Emergencies and accidents happen.
 We don’t wish them upon anyone, but the truth is, insurance could save your dog’s life.
-We’ve done immense research on how you can choose the best Pet Insurance for your furbaby, to make the process as seamless as possible.
+So we’ve gone ahead and done immense research on how you can choose the best Pet Insurance for your furbaby, to make the process as seamless as possible.

 Below,  we’ll go  through the questions you should ask as you determine the best pet insurance for your family.

 **1. Why do I need Pet Insurance?**
 Pet Insurance is you planning for the unexpected.
 It allows you to pay a monthly or quarterly premium so that you can live